Improve the breastfeeding experience that your clients have sooner

 CEU Info

 Enhanced Recovery and Wellness, LLC is the parent organization of Pelvic Health Network and is an AOTA Approved Provider of professional development.
-AOTA and Colorado PT activity approval for 17.5 contact hours are pending.
+AOTA and Colorado PT activity is approved for 17.5 contact hours.
 The live, blended/hybrid, distance learning-interactive, and distance learning-independent activities are offered at 1.75 CEUs, intermediate level, OT Service Delivery.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 About the Author